What should you do when you start playing ESO ?

 - Greymoor and Markarth are part of the “Dark Heart of Skyrim” storyline.

 - The latest DLC dungeons serve as “intro quests” to the latest DLCs/Chapter.
 Wrathstone is an intro to Elsweyr.
 Harrowstorm is an intro to Greymoor.
+Flames of Ambition is an intro to Blackwood.
 I recommend doing both dungeon quests before starting the corresponding DLC/Chapter.

 Non DLC :